SvenBecker/vscode-pytorch/README.md

 ##### Changed

-- Changed `train` snippets for pytorch and fastai
+- Changed `train` snippets for PyTorch and fastai

 ##### Fixed